Master of Education (M.Ed.) in Global Perspectives: Teaching, Curriculum, and Learning Environments

 Lynch School faculty are active researchers, recognized for their influential work in areas such as urban education, special education, STEM, and dual language learning.
 Driven by an overarching commitment to address inequities, our faculty prepare educators across the globe who combat marginalization in a range of scholastic environments.
 As students put their scholarship into action, faculty members help guide their growth as critical thinkers, reflective leaders, and engaged citizens.

-All courses for the Master’s in Education, Global Perspectives: Teaching, Curriculum, and Learning Environments are designed by faculty members of the Department of Teacher Education, Special Education and Curriculum, which include:
+All courses for the Master’s in Education, Global Perspectives: Teaching, Curriculum, and Learning Environments are designed by faculty members of the Department of Teaching, Curriculum, and Society, which include:

 The Master of Education (M.Ed.) in Global Perspectives: Teaching, Curriculum, and Learning Environments is grounded in the traditional principles of Curriculum and Instruction but with a focus on diverse educational communities.
 The program readies education professionals to become active researchers, seeking to promote the common good through developing solutions for increasingly globalized student populations.
 In an interconnected society, to redress inequality, education must address the needs of every student.
 Courses focus on evidence-based practices while exploring forces of change: new technologies, population mobility, political turbulence, economic volatility, and environmental fragility.